 Needless to say, this sort of thing works as a cash control measure when PCs have too much gold.
 Decree a huge penalty for a Research roll to learn the archfiend’s secret name, prompting use of this option.
 (Or just declare that it takes a $500 Forbidden Library access bribe.)

-2022-07-25: Opportunity fire carries a risk of accidentally shooting friends & bystanders who pop up in your sights.
+2022-07-25: Opportunity fire carries a risk of accidentally shooting friends and bystanders who pop up in your sights.

 Let mental quickness modify the target discrimination Vision roll to prevent friendly fire: +2 for Combat Reflexes, -2 for Combat Paralysis.